Yoast/wordpress-seo/readme.txt

 = 11.6.0 =
 Release Date: July 9th, 2019

- Find out what Yoast SEO 11.6 is all about in [our 11.6 release post](https://yoa.st/release-11-6)!
+Yoast SEO 11.6 is out today.
+Of course, we did the regular round of bug fixing, but the focus of this release is two-fold: a new, much easier to use tabbed interface for the meta box and an updated HowTo structured data content block for WordPress.
+Find out all about Yoast SEO 11.6 in [our 11.6 release post](https://yoa.st/release-11-6)!

 Enhancements: